teeekay/cs344/README.md

 Thanks to https://github.com/wykvictor who had a set of instructions and has solutions set up for the problem sets.
 I have not tried them out yet

-## Instructions for setting up Windows 10 system to build CUDA code
+## Instructions for setting up an X64 Windows 10 system to build CUDA code on Visual Studio 2015
 ---------------------------------------------------------------------------------
 1. Install Visual Studio: